bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 only has one file and this is paired with just one of the output FASTQ files from the `fastq` channel.
 The `find_junction_spanning_reads` process is only run once because all items in the `flanking_sequences` have been consumed.
-The remaining FASTQ files in the `fastq` file are left dangling with no flanking sequences to pair with.
+The remaining FASTQ files in the `fastq` channel are left dangling with no flanking sequences files to pair with.

 This might seem counterintuitive.
 Understanding how channels work as queues and how processes consume the items in each channel is fundamental to being able to